saturnflyer/chemistrykit/README.md

 ### A simple and opinionated web testing framework for Selenium WebDriver

 This framework was designed to help you get started with Selenium WebDriver quickly, to grow as needed, and to avoid common pitfalls by following convention over configuration.
+To checkout the user group go [here](https://groups.google.com/forum/#!forum/chemistrykit-users).

 ChemistryKit's inspiration comes from the Saunter Selenium framework which is available in Python and PHP.
 You can find more about it [here](http://element34.ca/products/saunter).